 The last time Minnesota provided the Capitol Christmas Tree was in 1992.

-In the winter many Buffalo River pioneer farmers supplemented their income by working for Crookston Lumber Co. in the Chippewa forest area before it was protected in 1902.
+In the winter during the 1890s many Buffalo River farmers supplemented their income by working for Crookston Lumber Co. in the Chippewa forest area before it was protected in 1902.